 - 1. Attach the grounding clip to the item or vehicle being fueled. - 2.
-Outside the vehicle at the Fueling Station, pull the master/emergency disconnect switch to the "ON" position. - 3.
-Inside the vehicle, press the fuel pump momentary switch one time.
-Pushing this switch turns on the pump, and a timer which will automatically turn off the fuel pump after 15 minutes have elapsed.
-(Pressing this switch two times turns off the timer and the pump). - 4.
-Outside the vehicle, insert the fuel nozzle into the receiving tank and squeeze the nozzle handle to dispense the fuel.
+Outside the vehicle at the Fueling Station, pull the master/emergency disconnect switch to the "ON" position. - Inside the vehicle, press the fuel pump momentary switch one time.
+Pushing this switch turns on the pump, and a timer which will automatically turn off the fuel pump after 15 minutes have elapsed (pressing this switch two times turns off the timer and the pump).

+- 4. Outside the vehicle, insert the fuel nozzle into the receiving tank and squeeze the nozzle handle to dispense the fuel.
 Make sure the grounding clip is attached to the component or vehicle being fueled. - 5.
+Fueling should begin in 15 to 20 seconds. - 6.
 When fueling is complete, release the nozzle handle to stop the flow of fuel.
-Replace the nozzle back into the fueling station storage box. - 6.
-Turn off the master/emergency disconnect switch by pushing the knob in. - 7.
+Replace the nozzle back into the fueling station storage box. - 7.
+Turn off the master/emergency disconnect switch by pushing the knob in. - 8.
 Inside the vehicle, press the fuel pump switch next to the fuel gauge two times to cancel the timer and turn off the pump.